Planning & Development

 Director of Planning and Community Development: Ty Livingston

 Kim Todd and David Gonzalez, Leasing Specialists, Housing Authority

 Monday-Friday, 8 a.m.-5 p.m.

-The Department of Planning and Community Development is responsible for administering programs, projects and activities that enrich East Peoria and make it a better place to live and work.
-The department focuses on improving neighborhoods, regulating land uses for orderly growth and development, increasing economic activity, and fosering new residential, commercial and industrial growth.
+The Planning and Community Development Department is responsible for administering programs, projects and activities that enrich East Peoria and make it a better place to live and work.
+This Department focuses on improving neighborhoods, regulating land uses for orderly growth and development, increasing economic activity, and fostering new residential, commercial, and industrial growth.